adarshagar211/stock-service/README.md

 ## Running the application locally

-Prerequisite : Existing PostGres running on "localhost", portno "5432", database "postgres" with username :postgres & password: password
+Prerequisite : Either run application on docker engine using script or have postgres db running on "localhost" with properties in project

-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.payconiq.StocksApplication` class from your IDE.
+To run a Spring Boot application on your local machine you can execute `main` method in the `com.payconiq.StocksApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: